emir-sator/IT-Bootcamp-WebApp/README.md

 student group records for course classes, uploading learning documents etc ..
 More detailed information about the participation of members of functionality implementation can be found in the Excel file.

-The technologies and languages used for my functionalities are: c #, .NET core, little bit of JavaScript, MS SQL Server Management Studio.
+The technologies and languages used for my functionalities are: C#, ASP .NET core, little bit of JavaScript, MS SQL Server.

 Notes:
    - Before starting the application, you need to type "update-database" in Package Manager Console and press enter.
 After that, database will be created with test data.